 Bangkok to Trat / Koh Chang by Flight

-BangkokAir operates three daily flights from Suvarnabhumi Airport in Bangkok to Trat Airport.
-The one way fare starts from 2,500 THB and the trip takes 60 minutes.
+BangkokAir has 3 daily flights from Suvarnabhumi Airport in Bangkok to Trat Airport.
+The one way fare starts from 2,500 Baht and the trip takes 60 minutes.

-There is no airport on Koh Chang and any of its neighbour islands, so you need to take a ferry to the islands (see below).
+There is no airport on Koh Chang and any of its neighbor islands, so you need to take a ferry to the islands (see below).

 Bangkok to Koh Chang